ocramz/matrix-market-attoparsec/README.md

 The first two functions contain the parsing logic, and make use of `scientific` for parsing numerical data in scientific notation.

+As of version 0.1.1 there are also intermediate functions @readMatrix'@, @readArray'@, @writeMatrix'@ and @writeArray'@ that do not touch the filesystem but (de-)serialize from/to lazy ByteString.

 ### Naming convention